AtinChing/AtinChing/README.md

 ### What I'm building

-- **Data Pigeon**: Co-founder and founding engineer at an early-stage EV charging startup.
+- **Data Pigeon**: Founding engineer at an early-stage EV charging startup.
 I own a chunk of the AI and backend systems.
 - **DARE Lab @ UC Davis** (PI: Prof. Junshan Zhang): ML research toward a top-venue publication.
 Currently extending a residual attention mechanism (AttnRes) to vision-language models, reproduced the original results and seeing consistent gains over baseline.
 - **Rizitanz**: A fully autonomous content pipeline.
 It scrapes source stories, rewrites them into narration scripts, runs a multi-TTS backend, and uses Whisper for word-level subtitle alignment.
 MoviePy handles rendering.
 Scheduled uploads to YouTube, TikTok, and Instagram are idempotent with retry and backoff, so a failed run recovers instead of double-posting, and results land in a SQLite registry that tunes later runs.
 1,000,000+ views, 10,000+ watch hours, 1,300+ followers, no human in the loop.
 - **Hugging Face Context Course**: Co-author on the official course (41,000+ enrolled learners), plus merged PRs to `huggingface/course` and a public dataset with 10,000+ downloads.